⚠LCC is operating - we're just doing things differently.

 You may repeat classes that were not previously completed and that have a grade of 'F' or 'W' assigned.
 You may also repeat, one time only, in an attempt to achieve a higher grade, any class that was previously passed that still counts toward your current program of study.
 However, if you have already received an 'A' or a 'P' grade, you are ineligible to repeat the class.
 Repeating classes you are ineligible to repeat will lead to warning, suspension, or a repayment of student aid funds.
 Please note: each attempt will count toward the total attempted credits on your transcript and possibly impact future funding under Maximum Time Frame (MTF).

 If you are placed on Financial Aid Warning, you are still eligible to receive financial aid for the next quarter of attendance.
 You may not be placed on Financial Aid Warning two consecutive quarters.
-If placed on Warning, you must meet SAP the next quarter or financial aid will be suspended.
+If you are placed on Warning, you must meet SAP the next quarter or financial aid will be suspended.
 The Financial Aid Office will notify you by letter when placed on Warning or Suspension.
 You are held to Warning and Suspension even if the letter was not received.

 The Financial Aid Office will notify you if you are approaching Maximum Time Frame (MTF).
 Generally this occurs at 110% of MTF, i.e. 100 credits, if in a 90 credit program.
 Final credits may be restricted and/or limited.
 If it is determined that you cannot complete your program within the MTF, you become ineligible for financial aid.
 You may also request the Financial Aid Office review your file for MTF at any time.
 You will be notified by letter and are held to MTF even if letter was not received.